geenet/dhassessment/README.md

 $ docker-compose up --build
 ```

+**NOTE:**
+Application database configuration is defaults to Postgres.
+Database name as `postgres` and username as `postgres` and password is empty string.
+Application uses `products` table.
-**NOTE:** For the sake of testing application drops `products` table in every start-up and recreates it.
+For the sake of testing application drops `products` table in every start-up and recreates it.

 # Testing